Searching for local associations while controlling the false discovery rate: Method Implementation

-Starting with a pre-defined partition $\mathcal{B}$ of the genome into contiguous blocks of SNPs $b \in \mathcal{B}$ at the desired resolution, along with corresponding knockoff genotypes, as described in \citet{sesia2020multi} and \citet{sesia2021false}, we can apply our method as outlined so far, with four key modifications:
+\citet{sesia2021false} construct valid knockoffs for groups of SNPs using hidden Markov models, see \citet{sesia2021false} for further details.
+They construct groups of SNPs using complete-linkage hierarchical clustering.
+We can seamlessly integrate the genetic group level strategy with our aLKF method.
+To test the hypothesis described above, starting with a pre-defined partition $\mathcal{B}$ of the genome into contiguous groups of SNPs $b \in \mathcal{B}$ at the desired resolution, along with corresponding knockoff genotypes, as described in \citet{sesia2020multi} and \citet{sesia2021false}, we can apply our method as outlined so far, with four key modifications:

-\begin{enumerate} \item The data cloaking step using the random matrix $\mathbf{V}$ is performed at the block level, assigning the same values of $V_{ij}$ to all SNPs $j$ within a block $b \in \mathcal{B}$.
-This reflects the idea that the units of inference are now blocks of SNPs and not single SNPs.
+\begin{enumerate} \item The data cloaking step using the random matrix $\mathbf{V}$ is performed at the level of groups of SNPs, assigning the same values of $V_{ij}$ to all SNPs $j$ within a group of SNPs $b \in \mathcal{B}$.
+This reflects the idea that the units of inference are now groups of SNPs and not single SNPs.

-\item Each block of SNPs $b$ is assigned a single partition function $\hat{\nu}_b$, rather than having distinct partition functions for individual SNPs.
+\item Each group of SNPs $b$ is assigned a single partition function $\hat{\nu}_b$, rather than having distinct partition functions for individual SNPs.

-\item While pre-screening nominally selects a subset of individual variants, since inference is then performed at the block level, the batch-local predictive models are fitted using not only the pre-screened variants but also all other variants in the same block.
+\item While pre-screening nominally selects a subset of individual variants, since inference is then performed at the level of groups of SNPs, the batch-local predictive models are fitted using not only the pre-screened variants but also all other variants in the same genetic group.